Skip to main content

 IDEAS in Neuroscience Post-Baccalaureate Program

-Intermountain Doctoral Education to Advance Students (IDEAS) in Neuroscience is a 2 year, NIH funded post baccalaureate program at the University of Utah.
+Intermountain Doctoral Education to Advance Students (IDEAS) in Neuroscience is a 1 year, NIH funded post baccalaureate program at the University of Utah.
 This is a paid training program ($35,000 a year stipend + health insurance + tuition) for recent college graduates from underrepresented backgrounds who are interested in applying to PhD programs in the neurosciences.
+We are no longer accepting applications for new cohorts.
+This is information is here for informational purposes.

 2025 PHTX Summer Picnic